 Choose Your Shaving Cream or Gel Wisely

 A bar of soap just doesn't cut it.
-Shaving cream or gel makes a difference in getting a close shave while also protecting the sensitive bikini area from irritation.
-For something gentle and calming, try Cremo French Lavender Moisturizing Shave Cream ($11).
+Shaving cream or gel makes a difference in getting a close shave, while also protecting the sensitive bikini area from irritation.
+For something gentle and calming, try Cremo French Lavender Moisturizing Shave Cream ($6).

 Don’t Skimp on Your Razor

-Billie razors ($9) are designed specifically with women's bodies in mind, plus they come in fun colors.
+Billie's Razor Starter Kit ($9) is designed specifically with women's bodies in mind—plus, the brand's razors come in fun colors.
 These only have five blades, but that's quite enough.

 If you’ve never shaved your bikini line, or haven’t in a while, it’s helpful to trim the hair down as short as possible.
 The less hair you start out with means fewer times going over the area with a razor, as well as less clogging of the blade.